The Famous Five: Grown-ups in the Famous Five

-Mr. Roland is introduced in the second book.
-He is a tutor, and coaches the Five during the holidays.
-He then steals Uncle Quentin's important papers, but is caught by the Five.

-Lucas appears in Five Have a Mystery to Solve.

 Critical discussion

 Blyton was a nature writer early in her career, and the books are strongly atmospheric, with a detailed but idealised presentation of the rural landscape.
 The books present children exploring this landscape without parental supervision as natural and normal.
 Pete Cash of the English Association has noted that the children "are allowed to go off on their own to an extent that today would contravene the Child Protection Act (1999) and interest Social Services."

 The books are written in a nostalgic style even for the time they were written, avoiding reference to specific political events or technological developments.
 Cash noted that the characters do not watch television apart from one appearance in 1947, or even make much use of radios, despite George's father's work presumably involving advanced technology.

 The books have been criticised for being repetitive, with repeated use of stock elements such as obnoxious, unfriendly people who turn out to be criminals and the discovery of a secret passageway.
 Blyton wrote rapidly and could finish a book in a week, which meant that unlike other book series of the period, such as Nancy Drew or The Hardy Boys, she was able to maintain control of her creations and write all the stories in a series herself.

-The treatment of girls in the books provides a contrast, with Anne, the youngest and most fragile character, a contrast to the brash and headstrong George.
+The books portray girls differently, contrasting Anne—the youngest and most delicate character—with the bold and headstrong George.